johnlokerse/awesome-azure-devops/README.md

 ## Community content

-> Here the content made from the community is placed
+> Content created by the community

 #### Community Videos